Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Introduction

-Recently, the first perovskite-based PV modules have been delivered to customers for pilot deployment by companies including Oxford PV (EU), Swift Solar (US), and Microquanta (China)~\cite{jowett_oxford_2024,kennedy_plenitude_2025,shaw_chinese_2024}.
-These advances highlight the accelerating scientific and industrial momentum of perovskite PV.
-Due to the comparatively young age of the technology, field tests remain on the pilot level and the state of the deployed modules must be closely observed.
-Nevertheless, the underlying degradation mechanisms governing PSC aging remain fundamentally different from those of silicon and other conventional semiconductors.
-Therefore, developing robust, non-invasive methods to monitor such degradation and predict the associated performance decline is thus integral to realizing the full potential of PSCs for both laboratory research and utility-scale deployment.
+For the aforementioned reasons, developing robust, non-invasive methods to monitor device degradation transients and predict the associated performance decline is integral to realizing the full potential of PSCs for utility-scale deployment.
 Beyond providing a stability figure of merit, monitoring degradation through time enables practical decisions during both development and deployment.
 For instance, it can (i) support high-throughput screening of materials, interfaces, and encapsulation strategies by rapidly identifying device architectures that develop localized defects, (ii) guide targeted follow-up diagnostics by pinpointing where degradation initiates (e.g., edges, contacts, shunted regions), and (iii) enable automated quality control and early-warning indicators in pilot-scale or field operation, where frequent electrical characterization is impractical.